3DEHRK/aig/README.md

 - State pattern: `State` subclasses (e.g., `PlayState`) implement `handleEvent`, `update`, and `draw`.
 - Entities: polymorphic objects derived from `Entity` with `update()` and `draw()` hooks.
 - Input: `InputManager` polls keyboard and mouse once per frame (helps decouple input handling from SFML event internals).
 - Resources: `ResourceManager` caches textures and fonts and returns references for lifetime management.
+When a texture file is missing the manager logs diagnostics and returns an empty texture object rather than crashing; fonts use SFML's `openFromFile` and will throw if the font cannot be loaded.
 - Save/Load: `SaveGame` uses nlohmann::json.
 The current implementation serializes player position and simple inventory info; inventory deserialization is minimal and should be extended.
 - SFML 3 differences: code has been adapted to SFML 3.x API changes (VideoMode, Font loading, event handling).
 If you use SFML 2.x, expect compile changes.

 ---

 ## TODO / Known limitations
-- Inventory UI: the inventory system exists in code but lacks an on-screen UI for management; implement a simple grid and toggle with a key (e.g., I).
+- Inventory UI: basic grid UI with drag & drop and optional icon support implemented.
+Needs polish (better visuals, tooltips, keyboard navigation and advanced move shortcuts).
 - Inventory persistence: saving currently stores minimal item info.
 Implement an Item registry/factory to reconstruct Item instances during load.
 - QuestManager ownership: the code exposes a small global accessor for quests; consider moving QuestManager into `Game` and providing a proper API to states.
 - Animated sprites: `AnimatedSprite` exists but player/NPC spritesheets and animations need wiring.